ablomm/ablomm-cpu/docs/assembler/comments.md

 The assembler allows comments similar to C style comments.

 ## Single-line Comments
-Inline comments can be created by writing `//`.
+A single-line comment can be created by writing `//`.
 A newline character will end the comment.

 For example: